2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 Warthog tusk

-Large claws mean harmless stinger.
+Large claws mean a harmless stinger.

-Small claws mean bad, bad stinger.
+Small claws mean a nasty, bad stinger.

 Day 5: Adventures at the campsite

-surprised baboon in Okavango Delta
+Surprised baboon in Okavango Delta

-Right in time for me to see a large flock of epilated fruit bats fly into the camp and nest in the trees above our tents.
-As soon as they landed, I lost visual of them.
+Right in time for me to see a large flock of fruit bats fly into the camp and nest in the trees above our tents.
+As soon as they landed, I lost sight of them.
 One of the people staying at the camp was a good spotter and helped me find them during the siesta.

 Mokoro in Okavango Delta, Botswana